sychan/kb_sdk_docs/source/tutorial/initialize.rst

 .. warning:: Modules Cannot be Renamed (yet)

 	The *rename* feature of kb-sdk only does a partial rename.
-If you find you need to *rename*, it is easier to start over with the 'kb-sdk init' with the new name.
+If you find you need to *rename*, it is easier to start over with the 'kb-sdk init' and the new name.
 The ability to rename is on a list of planned KBase improvements.

 Build the Module